tbruckschlegel/Windows-PE-Image-encryption-/README.md

 Section overview
 https://learn.microsoft.com/en-us/windows/win32/debug/pe-format

+## adding new entry section
+First of all, we need to add a new code entry point and then we can encrypt all of the PE Image, nearly all of it 🤣

 ## TLS section
 Thread Local Storage, a simple concept that allows each thread to have a seperate memory section, accesible through a single variable name.